 What should I avoid while receiving Erbitux?

-Avoid exposure to sunlight or tanning beds while you are receiving Erbitux and for at least 2 months after your treatment ends.
-Erbitux can make you sunburn more easily.
+Erbitux could make you sunburn more easily.
+Avoid sunlight or tanning beds while you are receiving cetuximab and for at least 2 months after your treatment ends.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Erbitux side effects

 Get emergency medical help if you have signs of an allergic reaction to Erbitux: (hives, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning eyes, skin pain, red or purple skin rash with blistering and peeling).

-Some people receiving a Erbitux injection have had a reaction to the infusion (when the medicine is injected into the vein).
-Tell your caregiver right away if you feel short of breath, weak or dizzy, nauseated, itchy, or have wheezing, noisy breathing, or a hoarse voice during the injection.
+Some side effects may occur during the infusion.
+Tell your caregiver right away if you feel short of breath, weak or dizzy, nauseated, itchy, or have wheezing, noisy breathing, or a hoarse voice during the infusion.